Steve Aoki: 2014–2016: Neon Future two-part album and film

 The first part of Aoki's two-part album, Neon Future I, was released on September 30, 2014, and reached No. 1 on Dance/Electronic Albums in the United States.
 The second album, Neon Future II, features artists such as Snoop Lion and Rivers Cuomo.
 In the United States it peaked at No. 32 on the Billboard 200, No. 1 on Dance/Electronic Albums, and No. 4 on the Independent Albums chart.
 In Belgium, it reached No. 68 on the Ultratop 200 Albums chart.

 In May 2015, it was announced that Relativity Productions had acquired the rights to distribute the documentary I'll Sleep When I'm Dead in the United States.
-Filmed during the making of his Neon Future double album, the film is focused on Aoki and delves into his family history, lifestyle, music, and his business.
+Filmed during the making of his Neon Future double album, the film is focused on Aoki and delves into his family history, lifestyle, music, and business.
 It is co-produced by Matthew Weaver and David Gelb, who together had previously worked on the 2011 documentary Jiro Dreams Of Sushi.
 Among the executive producers are Ryan Kavanaugh and Tucker Tooley.

-As with the first in the series, Aoki released a number of promo singles leading up to the release of Neon Future II.
+As with the first in the series, Aoki released promo singles leading up to the release of Neon Future II.
 The second of those singles, "Darker Than Blood", came out on April 14, 2015, and features vocals from Linkin Park.
 According to Aoki, the song had been a work in progress since 2012.
 Mike Shinoda rewrote Aoki's original lyrics to make them darker, because Shinoda thought Aoki's original lyrics were "too happy".
 Neon Future II was released on May 12, 2015, through Dim Mak.
 Among other artists, the second Neon Future featured Snoop Lion and Rivers Cuomo.
 It peaked at No. 2 on the US Dance/Electronic Albums chart, among other placements in the United States.
 In Belgium it reached No. 93 on the Ultratop 200 Albums chart.

 The 2015 science fiction thriller film The Hive features tracks from the album Neon Future by Aoki,' who created the soundtrack and also served as an executive producer.
 Aoki is also the central character in the documentary I'll Sleep When I'm Dead.